moseschmiedel/bachelor-thesis/text/thesis.typ

 To accommodate for the uncertainty of the distance estimation, the multilateration algorithm was also slightly modified.
-Instead of calculating the point where all circles intersect it now just calculates the pairwise intersection points.
+Instead of calculating the point where all circles intersect, it now just calculates the pairwise intersection points.
-Each pairwise intersection could results in two points, so a strategy to choose one of them must be provided.
+Each pairwise intersection could result in two points, so a strategy to choose one of them must be provided.
 The first point is chosen by calculating the distance of both points to the third anchor node that was not involved in the intersection.
 The point with the lower distance is chosen as starting point.
 After that always